adlnet/xAPI-Spec/xAPI.md

 information about an Agent or Group, it SHOULD use an opaque account name (for example an account number) to identify all statements about a person while maintaining anonymity.

-The table below lists all properties of Account objects.
+The table below lists all properties of Account Objects.

 <table border ="1">
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>